eslambob44/DVLD/README.md

 <img width="634" height="279" alt="image" src="https://github.com/user-attachments/assets/641b2a3f-0329-4cb1-8f1d-992f97f883eb" />

 First, let's initialize the database:
+1. Create database called DVLD
-1. Open `Create tables and views script.sql` and run it.
+2. Open `Create tables and views script.sql` and run it.
 This creates all the tables needed to make the application work.
-2. Next, we need to populate the database with initial data.
+3. Next, we need to populate the database with initial data.
 Open `Data script.sql` and run it

 Now you have the necessary data to start.